Skip to Main Content

 Creating Search Terms

 Searching is an iterative process.
-You will likely have to make multiple searches while trying out different search terms and different combinations of the search terms.
-You don't know what is out there until you make a search.
+You will have to try out different search terms and combinations.

 Our example research question for this project is: